AwalaApp/specs/rs002-pki.md

 - Have their payload encrypted as specified in the [Core](rs000-core.md) and [RAMF](rs001-ramf.md) specifications.
 - Have its payload plaintext contain only the new certificate.

-CRMs MUST be top-level messages in the [endpoint channel](rs000-core.md#endpoint-messaging-protocol), but they MUST be encapsulated in cargo in the [gateway channel](rs000-core.md#gateway-messaging-protocol) (along with parcels) to prevent malicious relayers from identifying and dropping such messages.
+CRMs MUST be top-level messages in the [endpoint channel](rs000-core.md#endpoint-messaging-protocol), but they MUST be encapsulated in cargo in the [gateway channel](rs000-core.md#gateway-messaging-protocol) (along with parcels) to prevent malicious couriers from identifying and dropping such messages.

 Since a recipient could have multiple keys at any point in time, endpoints and gateways MUST include the appropriate metadata to identify the correct certificate in any [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652) enveloped-data values that they generate.